PayPal Point of Sale Review: Is It Right for Your Business?

 You can also set up automatic payment reminders and give customers the option of paying in advance for services.

-All in all, Zettle offers a pretty basic invoicing tool, although businesses that send out frequent invoices might want to consider dedicated invoicing software, such as the kind offered by accounting platforms QuickBooks and Xero.
+All in all, PayPal offers a pretty basic invoicing tool, although businesses that send out frequent invoices might want to consider dedicated invoicing software, such as the kind offered by accounting platforms QuickBooks and Xero.

-Does Zettle Offer Good Customer Support?
+Does PayPal Offer Good Customer Support?

-Zettle offers decent customer support, although its operating hours could be longer.
+PayPal offers decent customer support, although its operating hours could be longer.

-How Does Zettle Compare With Competitors?
+How Does PayPal Compare With Competitors?

-Zettle’s closest competitors are Square and SumUp, since all three providers offer EPOS systems and tools for online payments, on top of card machines and payment processing.
+PayPal’s closest competitors are Square and SumUp, since all three providers offer EPOS systems and tools for online payments, on top of card machines and payment processing.

 Here’s a quick side-by-side comparison: